Higher Than Normal Bill

 Did you fill a pool, water your lawn frequently, or have an increase in the number of people residing in your home (even temporarily)?
 If not, you may have a water leak in or around your home.

-Delays in our meter reading schedule have resulted in bills that include more days of service than usual.
-Fixed daily charges, not including water usage, are $2.74 per day for four services: water service availability, sanitary sewer, stormwater, and solid waste collection.
-Water usage is the only charge that fluctuates based on usage and will likely also be higher due to more days of service.
-The days of service (billing period) are listed at the top of every bill.
+Fixed daily charges (not including water usage or taxes) are $2.87 per day for four services: water service availability, sanitary sewer, stormwater, and solid waste collection.
+Water usage is the only charge that fluctuates based on usage.

 Investigate your faucets and toilets, as they are the most common culprits when you have a leak.
 Fortunately, they can also be the easiest leaks to find and repair.
 Most replacement parts are inexpensive, easy to install, and available at any hardware store.